 “You have to care about doing the work; otherwise, it would be easy to cheat, pretending you did it or doing notebook checks yourself.
 I like the amount of coursework.
 There are practical, doable at-home labs.
 They are useful.
 The teachers are super thorough in their lab expectations.
-Deadlines are expected to be followed and maintained within timeframe.
+Deadlines are expected to be followed and maintained within the timeframe.
 You have to put in the work to get good grades.
-A classroom of on-line students is useful because there are fewer distractions, though there are still kids that ask dumb questions.
+A classroom of online students is useful because there are fewer distractions, though there are still kids that ask dumb questions.
 The teacher can disable the chat box in the chatroom so the distractions are minimized.
-There is one on-line class a week after you’ve done all the reading.
-The course content is thorough, things are explained well, things are not easy.
+There is one online class a week after you’ve done all the reading.
+The course content is thorough, things are explained well, and things are not easy.
 They are challenging.
 There are around fifteen pages of textbook reading a week, with thirty pages for each module.
 A module occurs every two weeks with a regular exam every two weeks.”

 I appreciate the focused chem lab time.
 There were labs for each module.
 My oldest daughter went to two years of public high school and not a chem lab was found.
 I was floored.

-In my opinion, the only reason you could quibble with this science curriculum is that it centers on creation sciences, if that weren’t your point of reference.
+In my opinion, the only reason you could quibble with this science curriculum is that it centers on creation sciences if that weren’t your point of reference.
 Naturally, I think this is a great reason why one should study science through Apologia.
 Give credit where credit is due.
-This complicated, detailed world that we exist in was created, fashioned, formed by Someone and I’ll gladly give thanks that someone human has written a curriculum around the scientific details that we presently understand about the world.
+This complicated, detailed world that we exist in was created, fashioned, and formed by Someone and I’ll gladly give thanks that someone human has written a curriculum around the scientific details that we presently understand about the world.

 Not every child is the ‘sit and read, organized, scheduled and detailed kind of learner’ though.
 Different subject preferences for different kids.
 Different learning styles for each kid too.